 There is no better way to fall in love with a city than to delve deep into the food culture.
 Poland is known for its hearty and filling meals that keep you going all day.
-Having a Warsaw 1 day itinerary to fill you need all the energy you can get and this food should be on your list.
+Having a Warsaw 1 day itinerary to fill, you need all the energy you can get, and these traditional Polish dishes should be on your list.

 Pierogi: Polish dumplings are a good food to grab on the go in Warsaw.
 The Pierogi come in a variety of flavours and are easy to get all over the city in either a take-away or a sit-down meal.